 According to the Remuneration Committee charter, the committee shall carry out annual compensation review for the CEO and propose any changes of the compensation to the Board of Directors.
 The Board of Directors approves the compensation for the CEO.

-Axactor SE changed domicile from Sweden to Norway 20 December 2018.
-The rules following section 6-16a of the Norwegian public limited liability companies act did consequently not apply for the company for the remuneration in 2018.
-The remuneration of executive management during the financial year 2018 has nevertheless been in accordance with adopted guidelines.
-Remuneration agreements for executive management adopted and applied during 2018 are aligned with the interests and values of the company and support long term sustainability and growth of the business.
+The remuneration of executive management during the financial year 2019 has been in accordance with adopted guidelines.
+Remuneration agreements for executive management adopted and applied during 2019 are aligned with the interests and values of the company and support long term sustainability and growth of the business.

-The company’s annual report for 2018 in note 8 to the consolidated financial statements provide details of the remuneration received by members of the executive management in 2018 including information concerning notice period and the entitlement to severance pay, and a description of the company’s variable pay program is also presented.
-Note 25 give further details about the share-based payment.
+The company’s annual report for 2019 in note 8 to the consolidated financial statements provide details of the remuneration received by members of the executive management in 2019 including information concerning notice period and the entitlement to severance pay, and a description of the company’s variable pay program.
+Note 25 gives further details about the share-based payment.

 The board of directors of Axactor SE